-Even though, we had only one full-time counselor and one adjunct counselor, it never has been a barrier for counselors to accomplish the goals of the program - serve the student beyond and in addition to has been our motto.
+Even though, we had only one full-time counselor and one adjunct counselor, it never has been a barrier for counselors to accomplish the goals of the program - serve the student "above and beyond and in addition to" has been the EOPS' motto.
+Since the 2012 academic year, the department has been working with an Interim Director and four adjunct counselors and servicing more than 600 students.